rbeer/nodebb-plugin-smoothshorts/README.md

 ## Features
 (Please note: Already existing topics and posts do not have a hash associated with them.
 Batch-hashing those will be part of the next patch (0.0.2); promised!)

-Once a user opens the browser's context menu upon a topic link, the href value of that link gets replaced with it's assigned hash:
+Once a user opens the browser's context menu upon a topic link, the href value of that link gets replaced with its assigned hash:

 ![SmoothShorts on a topic link](assets/onTopic.png?raw=true "SmoothShorts on a topic link")